NVIDIA/warp/README.md

     pip install usd-core

-USD files can be viewed inside NVIDA Omniverse, Pixar's UsdView, or in Preview on macOS.
+USD files can be viewed or rendered inside NVIDA Omniverse, Pixar's UsdView, or in Preview on macOS.

 ## Omniverse